RnScully/econ_update/Readme.md

 * wrap in previous technology for sorting buying bases to the closest sellers.
 * update the bat and paths to find a specified repo
 * Improve this with a gui
+* create handles so this can activate and use trade_volumizer
+* rebuild get_data in less of a confusing and wild way

 **Changelog**